 Answer a few questions and your document is created automatically.

 Your document is ready!
 You will receive it in Word and PDF formats.
 You will be able to modify it.

 A Last Will and Testament is a legal document that details how a person's assets and property will be distributed after their death.
-Creating a Will as a part of an estate plan ensures the person making the will, known as the Testator, will have their wishes followed and that the people closest to them are taken care of.
+Creating a Will as a part of an estate plan ensures the person making the Will, known as the Testator, will have their wishes followed and that the people closest to them are taken care of.
+For more information about creating a complete estate plan, please see the guide Estate Planning 101: Estate Documents Necessary for a Comprehensive Estate Plan.
 People often create a new Will or update their existing Will for the following reasons:

 How to use this document

 Use this document to explain how the Testator's estate should be distributed among the people they name.
 There are several major decisions that the testator must make to accomplish this task.

 The Testator should note whether they are married and, if so, the name of their spouse, as well as whether they have any children.
 For the purposes of a Will, children include both those that were born to the Testator as well as those that have been legally adopted by the Testator.
 This Will also includes a provision so that the Testator's future children, if any, are covered by the terms of this Will.
 All children should be included in the family description, even if the Testator does not plan to leave them anything in the Will.
 This way, a Judge can be sure that the Testator meant to disinherit a child and did not mistakenly overlook them in their Will.

 2. Appoint an Executor --

 The Testator must appoint an Executor in their Will.